This NY Getaway Spot Earned a Place on List for Top US Small Towns

 Conde Nast Traveler released a list of 11 small towns near big cities that could give city dwellers an option to spend some time away from their fast-paced home.

-For those in NYC looking to explore, the article sheds light on Amangansett, New York.
+For those in NYC looking to explore, the article sheds light on Amagansett, New York.

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.

-You can arrive to this Long Island-small town two hours after you start driving from Manhattan.
+You can arrive at this Long Island small town two hours after you start driving from Manhattan.
 It's situated in the Hamptons, and Conde Nast says it features "a nice balance of beaches and seafood shacks, with rustic farm stands and a picturesque Main Street."

-They also say Amangansett has boutiques and restaurants to check out, with both Airbnb and hotel options if you're in the mood for an overnight visit.
+They also say Amagansett has boutiques and restaurants to check out, with both Airbnb and hotel options if you're in the mood for an overnight visit.

 It's also not a far ride from Coopers Beach, in Southampton, which was just named one of the top five beaches in the U.S. for 2023.
 Just another reason to escape the hustle and grind of the city and get away for a weekend (or maybe a week).